supby/dsa_front_app/README.md

 # dsa_front_app

 Front-End application for Deep Sport Analytics project.
-It is built on AngularJS 2.
+It is built on Angular 2 + TypeScript.